dennismarks/University-Portal/README.md

 As students ourselves, we believe that a site like Portal would massively change the game of choosing courses.
 Through our website, students will be **more informed** about their course selection and make sure that their **time and money are spent well** during their post-secondary journey.

-## Contributing

-See our [Contributing Guide](docs/CONTRIBUTING.md) for more information on how to help.

 ## Resources